MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 9fb031beb602        windowsservercore   "cmd"        9 minutes ago       Exited (0) 30 seconds ago   kickass_engelbart
 ```

-To create a new container using the container just created enter `Docker commit <container id> newcontainerimage`:
+To create a new container image from a specific container run the following - `Docker commit <container id> newcontainerimage`:
 ```
 docker commit 9fb031beb602 newcontainerimage 4f8ebcf0a334601e75070a92294d993b0f182abb6f4c88740c75b05093e6acff
 ```

-Take a look at all container images again, notice that there is a new image and note its name or id.
+This will create a new container image on the container host.
+To see all images type `docker images`.
+Notice the new image and take note of the name or ID of this image.
 ```
 Docker images